LucaFoschini/lucafoschini.github.io/_posts/2014-01-15-blogging-like-a-data-hacker.markdown

 ## Beauty Matters

-The low barrier to get started is however not sufficient to make your content appealing to others.
-It will have a better chance to be adopted if it **looks beautiful**.
+Ease of access is however not enough to make your content appealing to others.
+It will get a chance to be adopted only if it **looks beautiful**.

 > Responsive, typography-oriented, mobile first.
 Beautiful.

-I spend some time tinkering with the idea that my blog should look like [Bret Victor](http://worrydream.com/)'s page.
+I spent some time daydreaming about my blog looking like the visual wonderland of [Bret Victor](http://worrydream.com/)'s page.
 Then I woke up.

 I'm not a designer.
 I have an eye for design but don't know how to make it, much like one can love food without being an iron chef.